Oscar 2023: Lista completa y mexicanos nominados

 - ‘Woman Talking’

 Te puede interesar: ¿QUIÉN ES LA MAMÁ BIOLÓGICA DEL HIJO DE CRISTIANO RONALDO?
+La transformación de Mar de Regil